learn-academy-2021-delta/treasure-hunt-LiangchengR/README.md

     -else return tree

 - As a user, I can see a counter that shows how many guesses I have left.
 The counter starts at 5 and decrements one every time I click on a square that is not the treasure nor the bomb.
+    -Branch: main
+    -created and styled h2 to hold counter
+    -added additional set state for counter decrement to handleGameplay method

-- As a user, I can see a message informing me that I won the game if I select the square that contains the treasure.
-- As a user, I can see a message informing me that I lost the game if I select the square that contains the bomb.
+- As a user, I can see a message informing me that I won the game if I select the square that contains the treasure and I can see a message informing me that I lost the game if I select the square that contains the bomb.
+    -Branch: main
+    -added alert functionality to bomb and treasure conditional statements that only triggers on 100 millisecond delay to allow board to rerender

 - As a user, I cannot continue to play the game after I win or lose.
+    -Branch: main
+    -changed alert window to a confirm window that refreshes the page and restarts the game regardless of the user's reply

 - As a user, I can see a message informing me that I lost the game when I run out of turns (the counter reaches zero).
+    -Branch: main
+    -added an if statement that catches when the counter is about to hit 0.
+It updates the square and the counter after the user has used their last click to show they ran out of turns
+    -added another delayed alert to let them know they lost by running out of turns and forces the window to refresh if they click on the alert box

 - As a user, I can click on a “Play Again” button that will restart the game.
+    -stretch - make it so if they press cancel, it just removes click functionality?